 Urology is a medical field that deals with the diagnostics and treatment of the diseases of the human urinary and genital organs.
-In current view, urology has made significant progress and continues its constant development.
+In the current view, urology has made significant progress and continues its constant development.
 Increasingly, modern males suffer from such urological diseases as prostatitis, prostate adenoma, erectile dysfunction, cystitis, etc. High qualification of the doctors, the most advanced equipment for diagnostics (minimally-invasive robotic surgery) and progressive preparations allow accurate identification of the problem and its successful treatment.
-The problems of the genitourinary system, which urology is engaged in, are: prostate adenoma, inflammation of the kidneys, stones in the ureter, renal cyst, treatment of urolithiasis, nephroptosis, urinary incontinence, renal cancer, prostate cancer, prostate cancer, male infertility.
+The problems of the genitourinary system, which urology is engaged in, are prostate adenoma, inflammation of the kidneys, stones in the ureter, renal cyst, treatment of urolithiasis, nephroptosis, urinary incontinence, renal cancer, prostate cancer, prostate cancer, male infertility.
 Learn everything about the urology & nephrology treatment in France from diagnostic to treatment of any conditions in the field of urology.

 Laboratory examinations, analysis of tumour markers (PSA, AFP, beta-HCG), ultrasound investigation, prostate USI, X-ray examination of the kidneys and urinary tract (excretory urography, retrograde pyelography, cystography when urinating, antegrade and retrograde urethrography, X-ray examination of stomas and bladder after cystectomy), NMR, nuclear examinations of bones, testing of the renal function.
 Diagnostics of malignant renal or prostate diseases, including puncture.
 Diagnostic examinations of the bladder dysfunction by urodynamics and video urodynamics.